BenjaminHLee/DOI_Based_Analysis/README.md

 ## GScholarCitationsByDOI.py
-**Currently requires captcha** every dozen or so attempts; recommended use is not to.
+**Currently requires captcha** every dozen or so attempts; recommended use is not to do so.

 #### Requirements